klaytn/klaytn-docs/docs/getting-started/a-beginners-guide-to-klaytn-bapp/README.md

     7\) [Klaytn web wallet](https://wallet.klaytn.com/)

 ---
-It was a lot of stuff.
+It was a lot of stuff sounds too informal.
 If you're feeling overwhelmed, we suggest you to take it slow and refer to this simple [tutorial](../../bapp/tutorials/bapp-on-baobab-video-lecture/1.-introduction.md).